NRL finals system

-The NRL finals system is the finals series that is currently being used by the National Rugby League competitions of Australia and New Zealand since 2012.
+The NRL finals system has been used by the National Rugby League competition of Australia and New Zealand since 2012.
 The NRL finals system replaced the McIntyre system which was used from 1999 to 2011.

 A similar system was previously used by the Australian Rugby League in the 1995 and 1996 seasons; however, there was no crossover in 1995, and in 1996 teams crossed over in Week 2, rather than Week 3.
 The system has also been adopted by the Victorian Football League and a slightly modified version adopted by Super League.
 The Australian Football League (AFL) also use this system and have done so since 2000.

 The highest-ranked eight teams at the end of the regular season participate in a four-week tournament, with two teams eliminated in each of the first three weeks.
 The seventh team is eliminated (and the premiership awarded) in the grand final.

 The system is designed to give the top four teams an easier road to the grand final than the second four teams, in order to reward regular season success.
 The top four needs to win only two finals to reach the grand final, while the second four needs to win three; and, two of the top four teams receive a bye in the second week of the playoff and then play at home in the third week, while the other two play at home in the second week.